-SK408 gas project comprises the development of five gas field discoveries located in the Central Luconia gas province 120km offshore Sarawak, Malaysia.
+SK408 gas field comprises five gas discoveries located in the Central Luconia gas province 120km offshore Sarawak, Malaysia.
 The five gas fields include Gorek, Larak, Bakong, Teja and Legundi.

 Located in shallow waters, the SK408 block covers a total area of 4,480km².
 The partners in the Block SK408 are Sapura Exploration and Production (Sapura E&P) (formerly SapuraKencana Energy Sarawak, 40%), PETRONAS Carigali (30%) and Sarawak Shell Berhad (30%).